Procedure Guide ·Ear Hematoma Surgery ·2026

 Recovery & Aftercare

 Recovery takes 2-3 weeks.
-The ear is bandaged or wrapped for 1-2 weeks.
-E-collar to prevent scratching.
+Ear is bandaged 1-2 weeks.
+E-collar prevents scratching.
 Pain medication for 3-5 days.
-Ear medication for the underlying infection.
-Sutures are removed at 2-3 weeks.
-Some scarring and ear thickening (cauliflower ear) is common even with surgery.
+Ear medication treats underlying infection.
+Sutures removed at 2-3 weeks.
+Some scarring and thickening (cauliflower ear) is common.
 Some ear thickening is unavoidable

 Total Cost - $300-$1,500